Functions Overview

 Recommendations

-SenseDeep has smart recommendations to assist you in tuning and optimizing your Lambda functions.
-SenseDeep uses machine learning and a suite of deep metrics to detect opportunities to optimize your function's performance.
+SenseDeep uses smart recommendations to assist you in tuning and optimizing your lambda functions.
+SenseDeep uses a suite of deep metrics to detect opportunities to optimize your function’s performance.

 SenseDeep Recommendations will advise if: